GaloisInc/cryptol-specs/Primitive/Asymmetric/Signature/SphincsPlus.md

 The present document's heading structure follows the SPHINCS+ [specification](https://sphincs.org/data/sphincs+-specification.pdf), and can be read as a supplement to that document.

+Note that this module requires a build of Cryptol newer than 2019-03-19.

 ---

 ## 2. Notation